Northeast Economic Region Workforce Insights

 Workforce Composition by Status

-In the most recent month, Full-time Employment decreased by 500 jobs from last month and increased by 400 jobs compared to the same month last year.
+In the most recent month, Full-time Employment decreased by 100 jobs from last month and decreased by 600 jobs compared to the same month last year.

 Loading...